ChoroukMalmoum/Documentation-Platform/source/Classification/dataimportation.rst

     -Bar Charts: Illustrating image count per class.
     -Information about image dimensions.

+Understanding the distribution of URLs adds an extra layer of insight into how images are sourced and categorized.

+      **Note:**  Refer to the `chart js documentation <https://www.chartjs.org/docs/latest/>`_  for more details on customizing and extending the chart functionalities.

 The exploration page provides a comprehensive overview, enabling users to assess dataset composition, identify class imbalances, and make informed decisions for preprocessing and model selection in their image classification project.